 In the third instalment of his series, Nik Peachey looks at word clouds and how they can be used to help students develop their vocabulary, understanding of syntax and reading and speaking skills.
-Nik provides a comprehensive overview article on word clouds, a downloadable lesson plan, a video screencast tutorial and a printable how-to guide.
+Nik provides a comprehensive overview article on word clouds, a downloadable lesson plan, and a printable how-to guide.

 Exploiting web-based text for language development